Evidence of Financial Support

 Note: Students accompanied by family members who will have F-2 or M-2 status as "Dependents" must provide an additional $5,000 of financial sponsorship per dependent.

 Evidence of Financial Support

 Students requesting F-1 or M-1 immigration status are required to show personal funds or financial sponsorship adequate to permit full-time study without working off-campus.
 The estimate above includes Academic Expenses (tuition, fees, books and supplies) for one academic year of two semesters and Living Expenses based on a twelve month year.
 Sponsors must show the ability to pay for all expenses listed, even if the student may not need some of these estimated expenses paid for at this time.

-If the Student is Sponsored (by not more than 2 individual persons who "promise" financial support), each sponsor is required to complete the following requirements:
+If the Student is Sponsored (by generally not more than 2 individual persons who "promise" financial support), each sponsor is required to complete the following requirements:

 By signing the Affidavit, the Financial Sponsor agrees, and promises to provide support for the student.

 * Montgomery College has partnered with Flywire for simpler and reliable International Wire Transfer.
 For more information, see the Payments in Full section of the payment options page.